influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 to return the distinct [field values](/influxdb/v1.6/concepts/glossary/#field-value) for every field key that contains the word `level`.

-#### Example 3: Use a regular expression to specify measurements in the FROM  clause
+#### Use a regular expression to specify measurements in the FROM clause
 ```
 > SELECT MEAN("degrees") FROM /temperature/